cnlohr/shadertrixx/README.md

 i.tex.xy += (saturate((fr-(1-fw)*0.5)/fw) - fr) * _MainTex_TexelSize.xy;
 ```

-From @Orels
- * Here's a pretty quick reference for HLSL: https://developer.download.nvidia.com/cg/index_stdlib.html

-From @lox9973
+### Not-shaders

- * This flowchart of how mono behaviors are executed and in what order: https://docs.unity3d.com/uploads/Main/monobehaviour_flowchart.svg
+From @lox9973 This flowchart of how mono behaviors are executed and in what order: https://docs.unity3d.com/uploads/Main/monobehaviour_flowchart.svg

 ## tanoise